EveryOneIsGross/tinydogBIGDOG/README.md

 # tinydogBIGDOG

 tinydogBIGDOG is a conversational chatbot that uses both local and cloud-based language models to provide a seamless and enriched conversational experience.
 The chatbot is designed to first use a local language model (tinydog, powered by GPT-4All) and then, if necessary, escalate to a more powerful cloud-based model (BIGDOG, powered by OpenAI's GPT-3.5-turbo).
+Using essentially a student-teacher framework but at the chat end of the nn.

 ## Intent